fghaas/quit-simplifying/markdown/entropy.md

 <!-- Note -->
 However, many managers are exactly the opposite: they are entropy accelerators; they speed up the growth of disorder in the organization.

+I posit that this is largely due to an oddly misguided fetish we have for the thing we call "leadership".

+People seem to believe that in order to be useful, people must **lead**, they must **do**, they must **direct** others, when in reality there are at least three productive things that people can do when they collaborate.
+And one of them is not necessarily better than the others.

+## Productive things people can do <!-- .element class="hidden" -->

+### Lead,

+### Follow,

+### Or get out of the way.

+(George S. Patton, paraphrased)